Muhammed Gudaji Kazaure: Corruption Allegations

 The presidency also dismissed the allegations of misappropriation of stamp duty funds and described the claim as a figment of the imagination of Mr. Kazaure.
 A statement by the Senior Special Assistant to the President on Media and Publicity, Garba Shehu, emphasized that it was unconstitutional for a member of the parliament to be the secretary of an executive committee.

-Mr. Nwanisobi emphasized that the CBN's responsibility was to keep up with the law and maintain a record of all transactions.
+Nwanisobi emphasized that the CBN's responsibility was to keep up with the law and maintain a record of all transactions.
 He reiterated that the 40:60 (N100) ratio stamp duty was obedience to the law, and issues around stamp duty were obedience to the law, not about the CBN.
 He concluded that the CBN was an institution with statutory flavor and did not set up a committee despite it being set up by President Muhammadu Buhari.